 When we saw reports on the news of Hurricane Harvey slowly making its way toward us from Corpus Christi and witnessed (via TV) its destruction, I have to be honest, I thought it would diminish in its violent assault as most normal storms do.
 The only problem in my thinking was that Harvey was no normal storm.
 Harvey was a lingering beast that dumped millions of gallons of water over areas of Corpus, Rockport, Port Aransas and points east, including my hometown, Houston, and continued its rampage through Lousiana and then headed northeast.

 I intuitively felt that my immediate family and neighborhood would, for the most part, be fine.
 I was right.
 We did fare very well considering how everyone else did.
-People lost their homes and everything in them.
+People just up the street less than a mile, near Cypress Creek, lost their homes and everything in them.
 They woke in the middle of the night to waist-deep water, living the nightmare that only victims of this horrific storm can fathom.

 But, with all this said, I know that I – that we as humans together in this disaster – have people who love us and who check on us, and do what they can to help us in whatever form that help takes.
 It’s not wasted, believe me.
 To know that we’re not forgotten means everything.